 - Preheat oven to 350 degrees (F) and lightly grease an 8”x8”x2” baking pan with oil.

-- In a medium sized mixing bowl, combine the unsweetened applesauce, olive oil, organic palm sugar, eggs, pure maple syrup, psyllium husk powder, and vanilla extract.
+- In a medium sized mixing bowl, combine the unsweetened applesauce, olive oil, coconut sugar, eggs, pure maple syrup, psyllium husk powder, and vanilla extract.
 Set aside.

 - In a large mixing bowl, whisk together the sorghum flour, brown rice flour, tapioca starch, ground cinnamon, baking soda, ground nutmeg and sea salt.